Alpha-Centauri-00/price_notification/README.md

 # price_notification
 This script is only to get a price of an element.
-Once the condition is met, a notification will be sent.
+Once the condition is True, then a notification will be sent.